Curriculum

 These classes are for students who still require a level of support with their academic English.
 Students will study and be assessed against English Language unit standards at levels 1, 2 and 3.
 The primary objective at Level 3 is to develop students’ academic writing and reading skills in preparation for university study.

-English (11ELU or 12ELU)
+English for Literacy (11ELU or 12ELU)

 In these courses, students can study and be assessed against NCEA English achievement standards at Level 1 or Level 2.
-Level 1 achievement standards enable students to study towards the NCEA Level 1 Literacy requirements The Level 2 achievement standards enable students to study towards meeting the literacy requirements for University Entrance.
+Level 1 achievement standards enable students to study towards the NCEA Level 1 Literacy requirements.
+The Level 2 achievement standards enable students to study towards meeting the literacy requirements for University Entrance.